CodeYourFuture/syllabus/docs/fundamentals/index.md

 ### Requirements

 **Requirements** covers requirements gathering, discussing assumptions, breaking down problems into solvable pieces.
-In practice, we will play some games involving communication and problem solving, discuss how software teams gather requirements, identify and resolve conflicting requirements, write user stories, etc. and come up with some first requirements for our first project (that will span the 3 weeks).
+In practice, we will play some games involving communication and problem solving, discuss how software teams gather requirements, identify and resolve conflicting requirements, write user stories, etc. and come up with some first requirements for our first project (that will span the three weeks).

 ### Iteration